(7) A collection of transcribed documents relating to the accident and death of

 Mr. Healey was about 50 years old, a man of the most sterling integrity.
 He had

 many personal friends and had been frequently called to positions of honor by his

 fellow citizens.
 At the time of his death he was Appraiser of Real Estate for this

 County.
 Mr. Healey had long been a member of the Christian Church.
-The
+The funeral

-Healey at the timing of the accident.
+timing of the accident.

 Mr. Healey leaves a wife and five children.
 In his death the county has lost a valuable

-member.
+useful member.
 Peace to his ashes.

 Testimonial of Report to Welborn Healey